 May 9, 2017

 During Spring 2017, I have been working on my first ILC within an SOS program.
 My ILC is titled, “Independent Research into Radical Political Theory,” and has focused on reading, watching films and lectures, and analyzing radical theorists and movements that have occurred or been active mostly within the last five-hundred years.
 When I was first putting this contract together, I made too many assignments--weekly I started out by reading 200 to 400 pages a week, followed with films and lectures that varied from one to three hours.
 Every week I have written a synthesis paper attempting to focus on the topics I found to be most applicable within the context of this contract, and I have kept a media log cataloguing radical events or actions happening around the world.

+Writing multiple papers, updating my WordPress site, maintaining an updated log of events, connecting the places I have seen in Italy with my curriculum through an Instagram page, watching films and lectures, balancing two books every week, and doing cyber seminars with another student back home has all been quite a lot for me to do every week.
+The first four weeks I was able to maintain the stride relatively well; week five and six I cut back on my readings and film watching.
+Instead of focusing so much on reading so much for week six and on, I am planning on finding ways to incorporate art and creativity into my projects.
+If I can read less and focus in on a topic in order to more thoroughly understand it, I think I will benefit more from what I am learning rather than feel pressured to write papers that I wish I had time to go more in depth on.

 Throughout the quarter thus far, I have attempted to parallel modern movements with historical theories and movements.
 Through reading Kropotkin and his theory of mutual aid, learning about the Paris Commune of 1871, and reading about anarcho-communism described by Errico Malatesta, I was able to write a synthesis paper for week three that encapsulated ideas of potential for humans to utilize mutual aid to challenge modern oppression and establish a more communal way of living.
-I think that it is really important to understand the histories of resistance and the validity of successes and failures within the time period that they existed.
-Thus far, I have come to the conclusion that as much as radicals in 2017 want to recreate certain forms of resistance, it is more effective to understand why events have happened while keeping in mind that radicals can build off of the human histories of resistance; humans cannot, however, repeat these histories.
+I have come to the conclusion that as much as radicals in 2017 want to recreate certain forms of resistance, it is more effective to understand why events have happened while keeping in mind that radicals can build off of the human histories of resistance.
+Mutual aid is integral to challenging capitalism; it is the theory that we are most successful when we work together even if our ideologies are different.
 Radicals should take what they can from historical resistance while utilizing theories of mutual aid that promote the idea that everything we have now has been built on cooperation between humans.
-Even capitalism has been built on cooperation, and every resistance movement has as well--good things do not just inevitable come from mutual aid, they have to be built through actively challenging microcosms of oppression within radical communities.
+Even capitalism has been built on cooperation, and every resistance movement has as well--good things do not just inevitably come from mutual aid, they have to be built through actively challenging microcosms of oppression within radical communities.